Taxes And Compounding (Dividend Taxes)

-To shelter your savings from taxation while building your nest egg is extremely important.
+How do taxes affect your compounding interest?
+To shelter your savings from taxation while building your nest egg is extremely important and you better understand taxes and compounding.
 I believe this is pretty obvious for most investors, but I suspect it’s still neglected because the headwind takes about ten years to really make a difference.
-Having a tax-deferred account is essential for letting your capital compound efficiently.

 Unless you have a tax-sheltered account you will take a beating whenever you receive a dividend or sell a profitable position.
 Most countries offer some form of tax-sheltered accounts and you should use them to your full benefit.